sonocotta/raspberry-media-center/README.md

 Louder Raspberry Pi Media Center is a top-of-the-range model that uses a modern highly capable TAS5805M DAC and is aimed to be paired with medium-to-large speaker systems.
 With 25W per channel stereo output, it packs a punch and can easily enliven living quarters or dorm rooms.
 It is highly efficient, but much more demanding for power when cranked, therefore it uses USB-C Power Delivery to pull up to 65W from the wall power adapter.
 It can be used both with Wi-Fi and Ethernet (to make sure bad Wi-Fi would not interrupt the stream)

-Louder Raspberry Pi Hat drops the USB-PD in favor of an external power supply up to 28V (reads "more power"), and has a step-down converter onboard to deliver 5V to the Pi, so you need only a single power source for everything.
+Louder Raspberry Pi Hat drops the USB-PD in favor of an external power supply up to 28V (opposed to 20V over PD) and has a step-down converter onboard to deliver 5V to the Pi, so you need only a single power source for everything.
 Otherwise, it delivers audio through the same highly capable DAC, capable of driving large speakers or tearing apart small ones

 | Cased | Hat |
 |---|---|